Relax and Trust: Integrative Pediatrician Helps Empower Parents

 Allopathic to Integrative

 Warsh takes a holistic, integrative approach to treating his patients.
-In an interview with The Epoch Times, he expressed his openness to learning from diverse cultures and philosophies.
+He told The Epoch Times that he is open to learning from diverse cultures and philosophies.

-Warsh defines integrative medicine as “balancing the best of Western medicine with alternative and holistic practices.”
+Warsh said he defines integrative medicine as “balancing the best of Western medicine with alternative and holistic practices.”

-This approach emphasizes investigating the root causes of illness and focusing on preventive measures like diet and exercise.
+This approach emphasizes investigating the root causes of illnesses and focusing on preventive measures such as diet and exercise.

 Integrative medicine can include numerous modalities, like yoga, acupuncture, and nutrition.
 Warsh’s website describes it as the “appropriate use of both conventional and alternative methods,” enabling the body to heal itself while focusing on promoting health and preventing disease.

-Warsh uses the acronym SEEDS to represent the five factors most significantly impacting physical, mental, and emotional health:
+Warsh uses the acronym SEEDS to represent the five factors that most significantly affect physical, mental, and emotional health:

 • Stress